amybohbeanii/ExercisesInC/hfc/ch9/notes.md

 ### use ps -ef in terminal to see processes (programs running in memory)

 * c programs make system calls if they want to talk to the hardware

+## System calls
+* system calls lives in the main OS
 * system calls: functions that live inside OS's kernel.
 Application causes an exception (by executing a protected instruction) in order to jump into kernel code.
 The interrupt handler executes code (in kernel mode) on behalf of process, then jumps back into application code.
-They are functions that your program uses to talk to the kernel
+They are functions that your program uses to talk to the kernel.
+When you make system call, you are calling coe outside your program
-* printf(), is a system call made to OS to send string of text to screen.

-## System()
-* C library function system() spawns a child process and uses it to execute a shell command, which spawns a child process to execute the command
-* system() is a system call that takes a string parameter and executes as if you had typed it on command line... system("gedit");
-* system calls lives in the main OS
 * on some OS, code for system call lives inside kernel of OS.
 On other OS, maybe stored in a dynamic library
 * making system call generally does not create a new process.
 It runs some kernel code on your behalf.
 Exception to this rule is fork, which does create a process.
+* check for errors.
+## examples of system calls
+* printf(), is a system call made to OS to send string of text to screen.
+* system()
+* exec()

+## System()
+* C library function system() spawns a child process and uses it to execute a shell command, which spawns a child process to execute the command
+* system() is a system call that takes a string parameter and executes as if you had typed it on command line... system("gedit");

-## system calls have problems
+## system calls (system()) have problems
 1) security problems: deletion of files or lanching of viruses.
 2) no apostrophes in codemagnets.c example
 3) wrong path variable can cause system() function to call wrong program